 Exotic Lizards in Central Florida

-Plants and animals that live outside of their native ranges as a result of human activity are known as exotic species.
-Although not all exotic species become invasive, those that do have the ability to harm ecology, economy, and human health.
-These non-native invasions have caused an imbalance in Florida’s reptile populations.
-Read on to learn more about identifying the exotic reptiles we have in central Florida.
+Plants and animals that live outside of their native ranges as a result of human activity are known as nonnative species.
+Although not all nonnative species become invasive, those that do have the ability to harm ecology, economy, and human health.
+These nonnative invaders have caused an imbalance in Florida’s reptile populations.
+Read on to learn more about identifying the exotic lizards we have in central Florida.

 Nile monitors are large lizards that can grow to be over 5 feet long and weigh approximately 15 pounds.
 They tend to be light yellow to dark olive or brown in color and have a light yellow chevron pattern on their backs.